 New habitats for pool frogs and forest management in Forsmark

-When the Swedish Nuclear Fuel and Waste Management company (SKB) establishes the nuclear fuel repository in Forsmark, a pond which is home to endangered pool frogs will be filled.
+When the Swedish Nuclear Fuel and Waste Management company (SKB) establishes the nuclear fuel repository in Forsmark, a pond that is home to endangered pool frogs will be filled.

 Short facts